SeanKilleen/flavorsof.net/index.md

-# The Flavors of .NET

-A quick reference for the sometimes-confusing differences in .NET nomenclature.

 ## Summary

 * **.NET Framework** is the original `.NET` -- the last version is `v4.8`, in favor of `.NET 5`